title-image

 Step 6.

-clicking the glasses in the layer palette.
-Go to
+flame layers by clicking the 'Eye' for these layers in the layer palette.

 then re-name the merged layer 'candle'.